 The company says tall sizes contain 12 ounces, a Grande has 16 ounces, and a Venti has 24 ounces.

-He claimed Starbucks employees were instructed to make the drinks according to standard practices in which clear cups were filled up to a fill line below the stated total and then topped off with ice.
+The lawsuit said clear cups were filled up to a line and then topped off with ice.

-He said this made Starbucks guilty of breach of warranty, negligent misrepresentation, and violations of California’s Unfair Competition Law, False Advertising Law, and Consumer Legal Remedies Act.
+He said this made Starbucks guilty of breach of warranty and negligent misrepresentation.

 Starbucks, unsurprisingly, used its muscle to try to get the case dismissed.